 Tools needed to center a wheel

-The basics that cannot be missed
+The basics that can't be missing

 -

-Spoke Wrench
+Spoke wrench

 Something to hold the wheel